-- Sick students, faculty, and staff must stay home as deemed appropriate and directed by the CDC. - Faculty, students, and staff must wear mask before entering, during, and while exiting class. - Hands must be sanitized before entering and after exiting classroom and after touching surfaces (sanitizers will be located at entrances and in work areas). - No congregating is permitted inside and outside classroom doors.
-6 ft. distance from others must be maintained at all times. - Traffic flow guides should be followed when entering and exiting classrooms. - Public Health signage will be posted to reduce the spread of COVID-19. - Group activities held only when required physical distancing can occur. - 50% class capacity and reduced lab attendant size implemented to maintain social distancing.
+- Sick students, faculty, and staff must stay home as deemed appropriate and directed by the CDC. - Faculty, students, and staff must wear mask before entering, during, and while exiting class. - Hands must be sanitized before entering and after exiting classroom and after touching surfaces (sanitizers will be located at entrances and in work areas). - A distance of 3 ft. from others must be maintained at all times. - Public Health signage will be posted to reduce the spread of COVID-19. - Group activities held only when required physical distancing can occur. - Classrooms vary, therefore class capacity has been reduced to accommodate 3

-- Wireless microphones provided for each instructor's use during lectures with masks.
+- ft. distance and compliance with CDC Guidelines. - Wireless microphones provided for each instructor's use during lectures with masks.
 Mics will be sanitized after each use. - Virtual/remote teaching option offered for instructors who are considered high risk faculty (or who live with persons who are high risk).
-High risk persons are defined by the CDC. - Paper assignments and assessments will be avoided to prevent spread of pathogens. - No sharing of equipment in classes and labs, if in-person. - Virtual lab mechanisms to be used when social distancing is not feasible and when students would otherwise be required to share equipment (preferred setting for larger labs). - Course staggering system will be implemented in spaces that are used heavily or back-to-back to ensure classrooms can be properly disinfected.
+High risk persons are defined by the CDC. - Reduce number of paper assignments and advise use of D2L. - No sharing of equipment in classes and labs, if in-person. - Virtual lab mechanisms to be used when social distancing is not feasible and when students would otherwise be required to share equipment (preferred setting for larger labs). - For large class labs, consider use of alternating virtual labs to allow for deep cleaning (i.e. Labster - Biology Dept.). - Course staggering system will be implemented in spaces that are used heavily or back-to-back to ensure classrooms can be properly disinfected, as determined by department Chair. - If students are in quarintine, they are NOT to attend classes or any school functions.